SERA: Soft-Verified Efficient Repository Agents: Broader Impact

 \subsubsection{Acknowledgments}

-This research was supported by an AI2050 Early Career Fellowship and by a Laude Institute Slingshot.
+This research is supported by Schmidt Sciences and by a Laude Institute Slingshot.
 We thank Taira Anderson, Caroline Wu, Johann Dahm, Sam Skjonsberg, David Albright, Kyle Wiggers, Hanna Hajishirzi, Ranjay Krishna, Crystal Nam, and the Beaker Team for their feedback and support.